-Apple.
 Afal.
 Quert.
 Pryus malus.

-The apple has flourished in the moderate temperatures and ample rainfall of Britain.
-Our climate allows the fruit to ripen slowly thus fully developing the potential of its flavour.
+The apple tree is heterozygous meaning that it requires a different species and an insect partner to pollinate it, so each new plant is a new species.
+There are over 7,500 known varieties of apple tree world wide and the only way to propagate the same species is by grafting.
 The National Apple Collection at Brogdale Horticultural Trust in Faversham has almost 2,500 varieties with names like Acklam Russets, Barnack Beauty, Nutmeg Pippin and Knobby Russet.
 The charity Common Ground started Apple Day in 1990 and each year on October 21st there are festivals and events held all over the country raising awareness of the wonderful varieties.

-Revered by the Druids as one of the seven chief trees and the most common to host the mistletoe the apple is associated with shapeshifting and journeys to the otherworld.
+Revered by the Druids as one of the seven chief trees and the most common to host mistletoe, the apple is associated with shapeshifting and journeys to the Otherworld.
 Magical apple trees feature in many folk and fairy tales.
-The name Avalon is derived from an old Irish word meaning “place of apple trees” and in this context the tree symbolises the hardship, sacrifice and self denial that the warrior/magician has to undergo to make the journey to Avalon and back.
-In Druidic lore the essence of the sacred apples of the “Isle of the Blesssed” was recognised as three drops of liquid which escaped from Ceridwens cauldron.
-From these rose three streams corresponding to the three pillars of the Druidic tree of life.
-They represent male, female and the united expression of both, also the three rays of light equating to vision, symbols and the understanding of these two.
-This is the Awen from which all art is born.
+The name Avalon is derived from an old Irish word meaning “place of apple trees” and in this context the tree symbolises the hardship, sacrifice and self-denial that the warrior/magician has to undergo to make the journey to Avalon.
+Apple was considered food of the gods and a universal symbol of love, fertility, generosity and abundance.

 Status at Cambrian Wildwood: Present